Self-Correcting Quantum Computers: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Robert Alicki, for asking questions leading to this paper, and numerous discussions.
-M.H. thanks Jonathan Oppenheim for discussion on Landauer's principle.
+M.H. thanks Jonathan Oppenheim for discussions.
 H.B. and M.A.M.-D. acknowledge financial support from a PFI grant of EJ-GV, DGS grants under contracts, FIS2006-04885, and the ESF INSTANS 2005-10.
-R.W.C. and M.H. are supported by EC IP SCALA.
+R.W.C. and M.H. are supported by EC IP SCALA and by Polish Ministry of Science and Higher Education through Grant No. NN20223193.
 R.W.C. also acknowledges support from the Foundation of Polish Science (FNP).
 The support of Polish research network LFPPI is also acknowledged.
 Part of this work was done in National Quantum Information Centre of Gdansk.
 Part of this work was initiated during the Madrid 2008 conference on the Mathematical Foundations of Quantum Control and Quantum Information Theory (Fundacion Areces).